postrational/blog/source/_posts/2013-07-14-using-redis-as-djangos-session-store-and-cache-backend.markdown

 ### Python bindings for Redis

-In order to use Redis together with a Python application such as Django, you'll need to install the appropriate Python interface.
+In order to use Redis with a Python application such as Django, you'll need to install the Redis-Python interface bindings module.
 You can install it in your virtualenv with `pip`:

     $ source bin/activate
     (hello_django) $ pip install redis